jeremiedecock/pyarm/README.md

 The arm model is described in the following technical report (written in French): http://download.tuxfamily.org/jdhp/pdf/pyarm.pdf .

-Pyarm has been used at the Institute for Intelligent Systems and Robotics (http://www.isir.upmc.fr/) for experiments on adaptive systems.
+Pyarm has been used at the [Institute for Intelligent Systems and Robotics](http://www.isir.upmc.fr/) for experiments on adaptive systems.
 These experiments are described in the following academic paper "Learning cost-efficient control policies with XCSF: generalization capabilities and further improvement" by Didier Marin, Jérémie Decock, Lionel Rigoux and Olivier Sigaud.
-This scientific contribution has been published in the "Proceedings of the 13th annual conference on Genetic and evolutionary computation (GECCO'11)", the main international conference on Genetic and evolutionary computation.
+This scientific contribution has been published in the "Proceedings of the 13th annual conference on Genetic and evolutionary computation (GECCO'11)", the main international conference on genetic and evolutionary computation.
-This paper can be downloaded at http://www.jdhp.org/articles_en.html#XCSF .
+This paper can be downloaded on [www.jdhp.org](http://www.jdhp.org/articles_en.html#XCSF).

 ## Pyarm dependencies